Empirical Bernstein in smooth Banach spaces: Remaining proofs

 \subsection{Proof of Proposition \ref{proposition:radius_ball_iid}}

-Our proof follows very similar steps to \citet[Appendix E.3]{waudby2024estimating} and \citet[Appendix F.1]{chugg2023time}, which prove comparable results for the univariate and multivariate case respectively.
+Our proof follows very similar steps to \cite{waudby2024estimating}, Appendix E.3, and \cite{chugg2023time}, Appendix F.1, which prove comparable results for the univariate and multivariate case respectively.
 We start by presenting a series of lemmas that are exploited in the proof.
 Analogous versions of Lemma \ref{lemma:sum_R_converges} and Lemma \ref{lemma:sum_lambdas_converges} may be found in such contributions.
 Throughout, we denote

 \begin{lemma} For any real sequence $(a_n)_{n = 1}^\infty$ such that $a_n \to a$, we have \( \frac{1}{n} \sum_{i = 1}^n a_i \to a. \) \end{lemma}

 \begin{lemma} $\hat\sigma_n^2$ converges to $\sigma^2$ almost surely. \end{lemma}